Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Introduction

+Convolutional neural networks (CNNs) have achieved remarkable performance across a range of object recognition benchmarks \cite{NIPS2012_c399862d, simonyan2015deep, szegedy2014going, he2015deep, tan2020efficientnet}, yet they remain vulnerable when faced with common corruptions~\cite{hendrycks2019benchmarking}, domain shifts~\cite{geirhos2021partial, geirhos2022imagenettrained, geirhos2020accuracy}, and adversarial perturbations~\cite{madry2019deep, goodfellow2015explaining}.
+These vulnerabilities not only limit deployment in real-world settings but also underscore fundamental disparities between computer vision models and primate vision~\cite{geirhos2022imagenettrained, geirhos2021partial}.
+In response, recent work has introduced biologically inspired models that integrate neuroscientific computations into CNN pipelines~\cite{Dapello2020.06.16.154542, cirincione2022implementing, pushpull2024,EVANS202296, 10.1007/978-3-031-44204-9_33}.
+A prominent example is the VOneNet family \cite{Dapello2020.06.16.154542}, which improves adversarial and corruption robustness by combining a biologically constrained front-end --- the VOneBlock --- to conventional CNN architectures.
+This block simulates processing in primate primary visual cortex (V1) via a fixed-weight, empirically constrained Gabor filter bank (GFB), nonlinearities reflecting responses of V1 simple and complex cells, and a neural noise generator.
+While VOneNets represent a key step towards neurally-aligned vision models, they abstract away the hierarchical processing in the early visual system, notably omitting subcortical circuits such as the retina and lateral geniculate nucleus (LGN).
+This raises the question of whether refining upstream processing to V1, by explicitly modeling subcortical processing, yields further gains in robustness and alignment with biology.
 To address this question, we present the following key contributions: \begin{itemize} \item We introduce a novel fixed-weight CNN front-end called the SubcorticalBlock designed to capture key computations in the retina and the LGN.
-This module is instantiated from neuroscientific models and is explicitly parameterized to produce responses aligned with a broad set of experimentally observed subcortical response properties. \item We introduce Early Vision Networks (EVNets), a new class of hybrid CNNs that combines two biologically-grounded modules --- the VOneBlock and our new SubcorticalBlock --- as a multi-stage front-end for a stardard CNN architecture. \item We show that without any explicit optimization for V1 predictivity, EVNets improve neural and behavioral alignment with primate vision, outperforming both standard CNNs and VOneNets across multiple benchmarks.
-In particular, EVNets capture extra-classical RF phenomena more accurately, increase V1 predictivity and tuning property alignment, and better mimic human inductive biases through a stronger emergence of shape bias. \item We demonstrate that EVNets deliver enhanced robustness across a diverse battery of evaluations, including adversarial attacks, common image corruptions, and domain shifts, while maintaining similar accuracy on clean images. \item We show that EVNets trained with a state-of-the-art (SOTA) data augmentation technique yield additive improvements in robustness, highlighting the complementary effects of architectural priors and training-based strategies. \end{itemize}
+This module is instantiated from neuroscientific models and is explicitly parameterized to produce responses aligned with a broad set of experimentally observed subcortical response properties. \item We introduce Early Vision Networks (EVNets), a new class of hybrid CNNs that combines two biologically-grounded modules, the VOneBlock with the new SubcorticalBlock, as a multi-stage front-end for a standard CNN architecture. \item We show that without any explicit optimization for V1 predictivity, EVNets improve neural and behavioral alignment with primate vision, outperforming both standard CNNs and VOneNets across multiple benchmarks.
+In particular, EVNets capture extra-classical RF phenomena more accurately, increase V1 tuning property alignment, and better mimic human inductive biases through a stronger emergence of shape bias. \item We demonstrate that EVNets deliver enhanced robustness across a diverse battery of evaluations, including adversarial attacks, common image corruptions, and domain shifts, and that these gains generalize to other architecture back-ends. \item We show that EVNets trained with a state-of-the-art (SOTA) data augmentation technique yield additive improvements in robustness, highlighting the complementary effects of architectural priors and training-based strategies. \end{itemize}